nikkilr88/egghead-asciicasts/get-started-using-webassembly-wasm/lessons/javascript-a-first-comparison-of-the-performance-between-js-and-webassembly.md

 Our use of `sqrt`, `pow` and `ceil` can then be in-lined by the compiler by using these functions.

 Next, define our `Circle` and `CircleV` structs and initialize arrays of these -- of the length, `CIRCLE_COUNT` -- for their static allocation.
-Add a get `circleCount` function and a `getCircleDataOffset` function to know where to find the address of the `Circle` position data in wasm memory.;
+Add a get `circleCount` function and a `getCircleDataOffset` function to know where to find the address of the `Circle` position data in wasm memory.

 ```cpp
 #define CIRCLE_COUNT 2000